-Litter-Free Rhode Island Spring Cleanup Microgrants
+Litter-Free Rhode Island Summer Cleanup Microgrants

-The RI Department of Environmental Management (RIDEM) is pleased to announce the availability of funds as part of Governor and First Lady McKee’s Litter-Free Rhode Island campaign centered around Earth Day cleanups and beautification projects throughout the State.
+The RI Department of Environmental Management (RIDEM) is pleased to announce the availability of funds as part of Governor and First Lady McKee’s Litter-Free Rhode Island campaign centered around cleanups and beautification projects throughout the State.

-The goal of the Litter-Free Rhode Island Cleanup/Beautification Microgrant initiative is to highlight the Litter-Free Rhode Island campaign and the value of the environment, and to recognize the importance of people improving the quality of life in their communities.
+The goal of the Litter-Free Rhode Island Cleanup/Beautification Microgrant initiative is to highlight the Litter-Free Rhode Island campaign and the value of the environment, and to recognize the importance of people working to improve the quality of life in their communities.
 Improving the appearance of our neighborhoods and scenic and recreational areas enhances our quality of life and business climate.
 Environmental stewardship is an important component of a healthy business climate.

 Grant Award Amounts

-The RI Department of Environmental Management (RIDEM) will accept applications for grants of up to $500 each to qualified applicants to conduct litter pick-ups to be held no later than June 30, 2026.
-Applications will be accepted through May 1, 2026, or until the grant money runs out, whichever comes first.
+The RI Department of Environmental Management (RIDEM) will accept applications for grants of up to $500 each to qualified applicants to conduct litter pick-ups to be held no later than August 15, 2026.
+Applications will be accepted through July 31, 2026, or until the grant money runs out, whichever comes first.

 General Requirements

 A link to the online application is below.
 All sections of the application must be completed; incomplete forms will not be considered.
-Projects must be completed no later than July 30, 2026.
+Projects must be completed no later than August 15, 2026.

 Eligibility